lasanthamudalige/amazon-web-scraper/README.md

 # Amazon-web-scraper
 <ul>
-  <li>This program get today's deals from amazon electronics page using selenium and beautifulsoup and save it to  csv file.</li>
+  <li>This program get Today's deals from Amazon electronics page using Selenium and Beautifulsoup and save it to  csv file.</li>
 </ul>

 <h2>Preview</h2>